karashiiro/TextToTalk/lexicons/README.md

 ```

 `disabled` is an optional field that may be set to true in order to temporarily hide the package from users (e.g. because it is broken).

+### Pre v1.12.0.0
+The following is no longer is required since TextToTalk v1.12.0.0.

+~~Each lexicon file should be at most 4000 characters, to allow lexicons to be used with [Amazon Polly](https://docs.aws.amazon.com/general/latest/gr/pol.html#limits_polly).
+Lexicons may be split into multiple files to work around this restriction.
+Also note that Amazon Polly only allows 5 lexicons to be used in a single request, so try to be mindful of this.~~

 ## Building phonemes using the International Phonetic Alphabet (IPA)
 Here are some free tools you can use to build phonomes.